Week | Date | Weekly Module |

 How many classes can you miss?

 It not only benefits your learning, but benefits all of our learning to be present together in the same space.
 Class time is designed to take advantage of our presence together.
-To that end, your attendance will count towards your class participation.
+To that end, your attendance will count towards your class participation as we will do several in-class activities.

 Of course, emergencies (illness or family emergencies) can and do occur.
 Note: If you are sick, please stay home.
 However, I would greatly appreciate that you email me if you will be missing class.
 If you miss more than 2 classes and I haven’t heard from you, I will be in touch to check in on you.
 Hopefully you will have connections to other students in the class and can find out what you missed from a classmate.
 I will also try my best to upload slides and other course materials on the website and/or on Canvas.